Table of Contents

 • Specify user agent ⟶ User-Agent: Mozilla/5.0 (iPhone; CPU iPhone OS 13_5_1 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/13.1.1 Mobile/15E148 Safari/604.1

 Landbot doesn't send User-Agent as a header by default.
-Please add it if needed.
+You can add it if needed.

 Customize the body

-If you need to send information in the request body instead of the URL, you can add it to this section.
+If you need to send information in the request body instead of the URL, you can add it to the ‘Customize Body’ section:

-Warning: Request body must be written in JSON format, or you'll see validation errors.
+Warning: The request body must be written in JSON format, or you'll get a validation error.Here is an example of a body formatted correctly in JSON:

 Here is an example of a body formatted correctly in JSON: